 Zanzibar Travel Resources

 - Bathing Suit: You’ll need a bathing suit for all these beaches.
-My favorite suits are made by Andies Swim.
+Andies Swim makes my favorite suits.

 - Sandals: Rainbow Sandals last forever and are great for the beach.